'Men just need advice': it's time for better dress at the races

-It's a question that regularly leaves Fashions on the Field finalist Richard Luton perplexed.
+It's a question that regularly leaves Fashions on the Field aficionado Richard Luton perplexed.

-The real estate mogul and fashion connoisseur has a vast wardrobe lined with luxury brands and rainbows of colour.
+The real estate mogul and fashion devotee must have one of Canberra's most opulent and expensive wardrobes, lined with luxury brands and rainbows of colour.

 And suits.
 Lots of suits.